 There are two main factors when it comes to mold growth within the crawlspace—the common thread being moisture.
 Mold occurs when the wood moisture content (the amount of water in the pores of the wood) exceeds 20%, and/or the relative humidity within the crawlspace exceeds 55% for a period of time.

 Pipe leaks or prolonged exposure to standing water will accelerate mold growth and put your home at higher risk for repairs.

 How to Inspect for Mold Growth or Conditions that Lead to Mold

 Mold growth most often occurs on the floor joists, girders, and insulation within the crawlspace.
 During our evaluations, our technicians test the moisture within the wood structure and both the outdoor and indoor humidity.

 We use these readings, along with visual inspection of the crawlspace, for evidence of moisture intrusion or other issues that can contribute to mold growth.

 Mold growth can often be visually apparent by means of discoloration, three-dimensional growth, and other factors, though our technicians rely on moisture readings as this is the recommended approach outlined by the EPA.

 Mold testing is an added expense and is often deemed excessive, unless a health issue is occurring with a home’s occupant.
 Mold tests can range from $200-$600 and will result in the same recommendation, which is to treat any mold growth.

-We offer a 10 year Mold Treatment Warranty, completely transferrable in the event of selling your home.
+We offer a 10 year Mold Treatment Warranty that is completely transferrable in the event that you sell your home.